cnrstvns/trpc-openapi/README.md

 ### Apps and Packages

 - `api`: a [TRPC](https://trpc.io) api hosted with [Express](https://expressjs.com/)
-- `web`: a [Next.js](https://nextjs.org/) that demonstrates the functionality exported by the core TRPC routes
+- `web`: a [Next.js](https://nextjs.org/) app that demonstrates the functionality exported by the core TRPC routes
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next`, `eslint-config-prettier`, and `eslint-config-turbo`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo